Banjima Country Management & Rangers

 Banjima Rangers looking after traditional Country

-The same year as the Banjima Yurlubajagu Strategic Plan, Banjima Country Management (BCM) and its Ranger program was established.
-Now, our team of dedicated staff and Banjima Rangers undertakes short and long-term community development projects alongside cultural and conservation work.
-Our projects are all based on the targets identified in the Plan with a focus on the Banjima community, protecting its land and waters, cultural lore, and language.
+The same year as the Banjima Yurlubajagu Strategic Plan, Banjima Country Management (BCM) and Ranger program was established.
+Now, our team of dedicated Rangers undertake short and long-term community development projects alongside cultural and conservation work.
+Our projects are all based on the targets identified in the Plan with a focus on the Banjima community, protecting its land and waters, culture, and language.

 BCM and our Banjima Rangers continue to work closely with the Banjima Elders Council for cultural guidance.
 We also collaborate with other Aboriginal Corporations, not-for-profit organisations, and the mining sector to build our capacity and develop new projects.

 Our recent projects on Banjima Country